BenCaiello/PalmettoBUG/docs/source/WelcometoPalmettoBUG.rst

 These slideshows were created & edited in PowerPoint.

-Also on the GitHub (in an /environments folder) will be a few text documents listing all the dependencies that are installed with PalmettoBUG / isoSegDenoise, using “pip freeze” command to retrieve packages in installed in an environment I used in testing / development.
+Also on the GitHub (in an /environments folder) will be a few text documents listing all the dependencies installed with PalmettoBUG / isoSegDenoise, using “pip freeze” command to retrieve packages in installed in an environment I used in testing / development.
+You can use one of these files to run

+   >>> pip install -r "/path/to/environments/file.txt"

+Which should recreate the environment in question (at least in terms of python packages), allowing you to easily install PalmettoBUG & isoSegDenoise into it without needin any additional dependencies, and without needing to worry about dependency conflicts.

 Example Data
 ~~~~~~~~~~~~~